LinTechSo/gel-plugin-operator/README.md

 K8s Operator for Grafana Enterprise Logs plugin

 ## Description
-Operator for tenant management and LBAC creation.
+Manage tenants and LBAC in a kubernetes friendly way!

 For more information about Grafana Enterprise Logs visit [GEL](https://grafana.com/docs/enterprise-logs/latest/)

-**Note:** This Operator currently developed on GEL version 1.7.2
+**Note:** This Operator currently developed on GEL version 1.7.x

 ## Getting Started
-You’ll need a Kubernetes cluster to run against.
-You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
-**Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 1. Create a Tenant

 ```